Two beams are better than one: Enabling reliable and high throughput mmWave links: Introduction

+As a first, we develop an algorithm to establish a \constructivemultibeam link with low-overhead and protocol compliance.
+To achieve \constructivemultibeam, one needs to estimate the optimal beam directions, beam-phase, and power per beam.
+Our key insight here is to decouple this problem into two: finding beam directions and estimating the per beam power and phase. \name first learns the directions of strong paths in the environment (i.e., paths viable for communication) during the mandatory beam-training phase.
+This could be done using exhaustive beam-scanning or any other improved algorithm~\cite{jeong2015random,barati2016initial,ghasempour2018multi, jog2019many}.
+Then, with just two additional channel probes per viable beam, it learns the optimal power and phase to be applied to each beam in the multi-beam.
+Only two-to-three viable beams exist in typical environments due to the sparse nature of reflection clusters at mmWave~\cite{zhu2014demystifying, telecom2019analysis}; therefore, \name's algorithmic overhead remain fixed and independent of the number of elements in the antenna array.

+Once the \constructivemultibeam is established, the challenge is in continuously maintaining it, as the wireless channel changes due to blockages and mobility.
+Link blockages could completely occlude one or more beams of a multi-beam.
+Mobility adversely affects the established links by causing misalignment between transmit and receive beams, degrading both throughput and reliability.
+Multi-beam management design has to address some uniquely challenging aspects.
+In contrast to a single-beam system where only one beam is misaligned, in a multi-beam system, all the beams get misaligned simultaneously due to mobility.
+In addition, using a phased array system with a single RF chain means that signals from multiple beam-directions are always superposed into one.
+The superposition makes it difficult to assess the effects of blockage and misalignment.

+We develop a beam-maintenance algorithm, which proactively re-aligns each of the beam parameters (direction, phase, and amplitude) in a multi-beam and continuously maintains its constructive nature.
+First, \name uses a super-resolution algorithm to tease apart the properties of individual beams from their sum.
+Next, it uses the estimated per beam properties to measure power loss and infer the underlying cause, i.e., blockage or mobility.
+Instead of waiting for beams to degrade, \name proactively makes this inference and optimizes per-beam properties, and maintains \constructivemultibeam. \name uses low-overhead standard-compliant channel probes that are embedded in the communication waveform to achieve the elusive goal of creating and maintaining reliable high throughput mmWave links, free from sporadic outages.

-\textbf{Evaluation:} We demonstrate \name on a first-of-its-kind software-defined 5G NR testbed on 28 GHz mmWave bands with 64 element phased array, which can support channels of up to 400 MHz.
-We deploy \name in various indoor and outdoor scenarios and evaluate its performance.
-Our evaluation shows that in scenarios where user movement and blockage co-occur, \name has a reliability close to 100\% while maintaining an average throughput of 1.5 bits/sec/Hz as compared to the single-beam reactive baseline which has a reliability of 65\% and on-average throughput of 1 bits/sec/Hz.
-The throughput-reliability product is improved by 2.3$\times$ compared to best reactive baseline.
+We build a first-of-its-kind software-defined 5G NR testbed on 28 GHz mmWave bands with 64 elements phased array that supports channels of up to 400 MHz~\cite{jain2020mmobile}.
+We implement \name using 5G NR compliant reference signals.
+We perform experiments at 28 GHz in our university area by deploying \name in various indoor and outdoor scenarios with link distances of up to 80 m.
+Through empirical measurements, we find that indoor walls and large outdoor buildings are powerful reflectors; the median attenuation of the reflected path with respect to the direct path in outdoor scenarios is only 5 dB.
+Our evaluation shows that in scenarios where user movement and blockage co-occur, \name has reliability close to 100\% while maintaining an average throughput of 1.5 bits/sec/Hz as compared to the single-beam reactive baseline, which has a reliability of 65\% and on-average throughput of 1 bits/sec/Hz.
+The throughput-reliability product is improved by 2.3$\times$ compared to the best reactive baseline.
+The artifacts for \name are available online\footnote{Artifacts link: \url{https://wcsng.ucsd.edu/mmreliable}}.